Building Bulletin (BB) 101 - Ventilation for school buildings

 BB101 includes the following topics

 - An introduction and description of what to consider when designing the indoor environment of schools.

 - Talks about the regulatory framework for schools and the recommended performance standards from the Department of Education (DfE) for compliance with UK regulations.

-- Goes into further detail on how to design schools to achieve the required ventilation, indoor air quality and thermal comfort levels.
+- Goes into further detail on how to design schools in a wat that achieves the required ventilation, indoor air quality and thermal comfort levels.

-A consultation on the revised BB101 was conducted in 2016, however, the final version is currently on hold; this could be due to a wider review of Building Regulations in general.
-In the meantime, the Priority Schools Building Programme (PSBP) has piloted the new guidelines, set out in the revised BB101 (2016).
-This shows direct benefits to schools in lowering capital costs, improved comfort conditions and reduced energy costs.
+The Priority Schools Building Programme (PSBP) has piloted the new guidelines, set out in the revised BB101 (2018) and shows direct benefits to schools in lowering capital costs, improved comfort conditions and reduced energy costs.

 Building from experience gained over the past few years, there are two key areas where BB101 will change: